Be the director of your own career with one of the nation’s best Master’s in Film degrees.

 Boston University enrolls nearly 33,000 undergraduate and graduate students in its 17 colleges and schools.
 A private research university, BU is one of the best schools on the East Coast.
 It is designated as having the highest research activity by Carnegie and it is a member of the prestigious Association of American Universities.
+Features

 The College of Communications at BU offers an MFA in Film and Television Studies degree comprised of 16 classes.
 However, only four of those are required (listed below), so you have a lot of flexibility to pursue your personal interests and career goals.
 Students have specialized in everything from feminist film to experimental media.

 - TV Theory and Criticism

 - International Masterworks

 Boston University has graduated dozens of Pulitzer winners, Sloan Fellows, Academy Award and Emmy winners, MacArthur scholars, Nobel laureates, Tony winners, and so much more.
 It comes as no surprise then that BU is nationally and globally ranked by a range of sources, including Times Higher Education, U.S. News & World Report, and Newsweek, among others.

 One of the best research universities in the Midwest, Northwestern University is based just outside of Chicago in the suburb of Evanston.
 It is home to many world-renowned schools and colleges, including its business, law, music, and journalism schools.
 The Northwestern School of Communication has graduated dozens of famous film and television writers, producers, and directors.
 Features